numsim-group/klimakoffer/milestone1/milestone1_project.md

 3. Write a function *plot_geo* that creates a plot of the Earth surface type $g_{ij}$ against the mapped coordinates $(x_{ij}, y_{ij})$.
 4. Use these functions in a program and run it to check your results.

 [^1]: K. Zhuang, G.R.
 North, M.J.
-Stevens, {\em A NetCDF version of the two-dimensional energy balance model based on the full multigrid algorithm}, SoftwareX, Vol. 6, pp. 198-202, July 7, 2017.
+Stevens, _A NetCDF version of the two-dimensional energy balance model based on the full multigrid algorithm_, SoftwareX, Vol. 6, pp. 198-202, July 7, 2017.